armbian/documentation/docs/build-framework/switches/image-contents.md

 `string` · default: `no`

-Keep the distro's original `/etc/os-release` instead of overwriting it with Armbian's.
+Keeps the base distribution's `/etc/os-release` instead of replacing it with Armbian's.
+By default Armbian overwrites the file so the system identifies itself as Armbian; set `yes` when software or tooling keys off the upstream Debian/Ubuntu identity.

 #### ENABLE_EXTENSIONS

 `comma-separated list`

-[Extensions](/build-framework/extensions/) allows to extend the Armbian build system without overloading the core with specific functionality.
-Extensions, stored in folder `extensions` are called
+[Extensions](/build-framework/extensions/) add optional functionality to a build without bloating the core — extra image formats, drivers, tooling and more.
+Pass a comma-separated list of extension names (the filenames under `extensions/`) to enable them for this build.

 ```sh
 ./compile.sh \